-For most time of the year, Rajasthan remains a hot state, especially from March to July when the temperature crosses 45 degrees Celsius.
+Most of the year Rajasthan remains a hot state, especially from March to July when the temperature crosses 45 degrees Celsius.
 Since you may want to indulge in entertainment activities in Alwar, summer is not the ideal time to be there unless you can bear the scorching heat of the sun.

 After the summer starts subsiding in August, the rainy season begins.
-It is good to avoid traveling to Alwar during heavy rains because the roads are clogged, and many places are closed because of difficult access and risk to people.
-However, if the showers are mild when you plan to travel after checking the weather alerts because a little bit of rains is not an issue.
+It is good to avoid traveling to Alwar during heavy rains because the roads are clogged and many places are closed because of the difficult access and risk to people.
+However, if the showers are mild when you plan to travel after checking the weather alerts, a little bit of rain is not an issue.
 On the contrary, the wind is pleasant, and forts look even more beautiful while it drizzles.

 The best time to arrive in any part of Rajasthan, including Alwar, is winter.
 From November to February, the entire town is balmy and dry, but the weather is cold at nights.
-You can roam around without worrying about bearing the heat or getting drenched in the rains.
+You can roam around without worrying about bearing the heat or getting drenched in the rain.
 The only downside of traveling during tourist season is that every place gets crowded.
 Even then, Alwar is a small town that does not attract millions of people.
-Still, it is better to book your hotel in advance and make your travel plans efficiently as you will not like to lose the little time you have.
+Still, it is better to book your hotel in advance and plan your travels efficiently since you would not like to lose the little time you have.

 What’s good to know about Alwar?

 The best part about traveling to the smaller towns of any country is that they are still untouched by urban development, which takes away the original charm of that place.
 There is an air of positivity and serenity in Alwar, which lets you relax even while you drive on the non-fussy roads.
 Traffic is smooth, small-time shopkeepers and peddlers are busy selling ordinary things, and every person you meet welcomes you with a smile.
-Hardly any fancy restaurants and cafes are there, but you can get the delectable local food from any bistro.
+There are hardly any fancy restaurants and cafes here, but you can get the delectable local food from any bistro.

 One day in Alwar Itinerary

-Just one day, yes, the only day that you have is all you need to visit significant places in Alwar, though you need to make sure that you begin your day early in the morning without wasting any time sleeping.
+Just one day, yes, the only day you have is all you need to visit significant places in Alwar, though you need to make sure that you begin your day early in the morning without wasting any time sleeping.
 Begin your journey on a positive note and a lot of energy.
-Follow this guide and make the best of your trip even if you’re short on time.
-These are the top sights and things to do on your one day in Alwar.
+Follow this guide and make the most of your trip even if you’re short on time.
+These are the top sights and things to do during your one day in Alwar.

 Bala Quila or the Alwar Fort

-When something gigantic and ancient like the Bala Quila stands upright since 1550, it is a marvel indeed.
+When something as gigantic and ancient as Bala Quila has been standing upright since 1550, it is a marvel indeed.
 You need to reach the Alwar Fort, as they call it nowadays, early in the morning to begin your day and witness the majestic beauty of the monument.
-Although the forts of Rajasthan are a result of the efforts of humans, they all seem unreal considering the lack of facilities 5-6 centuries ago.
-The 1000-feet tall fort had the ownership of various dynasties such as Khanzadas, Pathans, Mughals, and Jats.
-It is the oldest fort of Alwar, and it spreads to an area of 5 kilometers and comprises 51 small fortresses, 15 large towers, 15 temples, and 446 apertures for musketry.
-You must visit the Sita Ram temple, Chakradhari Hanuman temple, and Top Wale Hanuman Ji temple.
-The entire history behind this landmark of Alwar is full of confusion and various stories, which is also a reason to create curiosity for historians and travelers alike.
+Although the forts of Rajasthan are a result of human efforts, they all seem unreal considering the lack of facilities 5-6 centuries ago.
+The 1000-feet tall fort was owned by various dynasties such as the Khanzadas, Pathans, Mughals and Jats.
+It is the oldest fort of Alwar, and it spreads over an area of 5 kilometers and comprises 51 small fortresses, 15 large towers, 15 temples and 446 apertures for musketry.
+You must visit the Sita Ram Temple, Chakradhari Hanuman Temple, and Top Wale Hanuman Ji Temple.
+The entire history behind this landmark of Alwar is full of confusion and various stories, which is also a reason it arouses curiosity among historians and travelers alike.

 Alwar City Palace

-At the base of the Aravalli mountain range, the Alwar City Palace is nestled exactly beneath the Bala Quila.
-The City Palace, also called the Vinay Vilas Mahal, is an absolute marvel of architectural mastery as it showcases a brilliant blend of Rajasthani and Mughal architecture.
-Jai Pol, Laxman Pol, Suraj Pol, Chand Pol, Andheri Gate, and Kishan Pol are the various gates that let you enter the palace.
+At the base of the Aravalli Range, the Alwar City Palace is nestled exactly beneath the Bala Quila.
+The City Palace, also known as Vinay Vilas Mahal, is an absolute marvel of architectural mastery as it showcases a brilliant blend of Rajasthani and Mughal architecture.
+Jai Pol, Laxman Pol, Suraj Pol, Chand Pol, Andheri Gate and Kishan Pol are the various gates that let you enter the palace.
 Walls of the City Palace are ornate with mirror work and abundance of murals.
 Dozens of big and small fortresses and towers enhance the beauty of this place.

-The Alwar City Palace is now the government property and a museum, which was the idea of Maharaja Tej Singh Prabhakar Bahadur who suggested to recreate the place in 1940.
-You can find the royal furniture, armor, manuscripts, and many other things.
+The Alwar City Palace is now government property and a museum, which was the idea of Maharaja Tej Singh Prabhakar Bahadur who suggested that the place be recreated in 1940.
+You can find the royal furniture, armor, manuscripts and many other things in there.

 Siliserh Lake Palace

-The Siliserh Lake Palace is now converted into a fort hotel.
-The entry inside the hotel is reserved only for guests, though the lake is open for the public.
-The great span of this lake over seven kilometers makes it an astonishing water body to enjoy boating and Jet-Ski.
+The Siliserh Lake Palace has now been converted into a fort hotel.
+The entry inside the hotel is reserved only for guests, though the lake is open for public.
+The great span of this lake over seven kilometers makes it an astonishing body of water to enjoy while boating and jet-skiing.
 In the backdrop, the mountains look even more mesmerizing as you view them from the Lake Palace.
-If you like the serenity of the place, you can book a room in the Siliserh Lake Palace Hotel as well and wake up with the chirping sound of the birds.
-If you come during the migratory season, you may even see the migratory birds from the binoculars as well.
+If you like the serenity of the place, you can book a room in the Siliserh Lake Palace Hotel and wake up to the chirping sound of birds.
+If you come during the migratory season, you may even see migratory birds with the binoculars as well.

 Sariska Wildlife Sanctuary

-The Sariska Wildlife Sanctuary is snuggled in the Aravalli Mountain Range and is extended over an area of 800 square kilometers.
-Visiting a Sanctuary like Sariska means that you get to witness high cliffs, rocky landscapes, dry deciduous forests, and grasslands.
-Rich flora and fauna welcome you to the sanctuary during winter, and you can observe the Royal Bengal Tigers roaming around in significant numbers in Sariska Wildlife Sanctuary.
-The Tigers were relocated in good numbers to this place, and they adapted to the local environment to become the celebrity wild animals of this place.
+The Sariska Wildlife Sanctuary is snuggled in the Aravalli Mountain Range and extends over an area of 800 square kilometers.
+Visiting a sanctuary like Sariska means that you get to witness high cliffs, rocky landscapes, dry deciduous forests and grasslands.
+Rich flora and fauna welcome you to the sanctuary during winter, and you can observe the Royal Bengal Tigers roaming around in significant numbers in the sanctuary.
+The tigers were relocated in good numbers to this place, and they have adapted to the local environment to become the celebrities of the wild here.

-Along with the countless trees and animals, the sanctuary is home to the relics of medieval temples from 10th and 11th century.
-You can have a panoramic view of the hovering eagles and birds from a 17th-century castle present on a hilltop.
+Along with the countless trees and animals, the sanctuary is home to the remains of medieval temples from the 10th and 11th century.
+You can have a panoramic view of the hovering eagles and birds from the 17th-century castle present on the hilltop.

 Where to stay in Alwar?

 When you are in a historical city, you must avoid staying in clichéd hotels.
-A few forts are transformed into stunning hotels and are reasonably priced.
+A few forts have been transformed into stunning hotels and are reasonably priced.
 After enjoying your entire day visiting various places, you can stay at a fort hotel and have a blissful night.

 Neemrana’s – Hill-Fort, Kesroli

-Since the Hill-Fort Kesroli was initially built as a home to the Royals, it does not feel like a traditional hotel either.
-The staff of the inn has done a brilliant job at maintaining the old-world appeal of the place while accommodating the modern-day facilities for the comfort of their guests.
-The ground staff and the management is exceptionally polite that makes your stay even more pleasant.
-And you will taste the most delicious Rajasthani food here in Hill-Fort Kesroli at the dinner buffet.
-Moreover, you can keep yourself engaged with activities like badminton, chess, carom board, and watch TV when you want to relax.
+Since the Hill-Fort Kesroli was initially built as a home to the royalty, it does not feel like a traditional hotel, either.
+The staff of the inn has done a brilliant job maintaining the old-world appeal of the place while accommodating modern-day facilities for the comfort of their guests.
+The ground staff and the management are exceptionally polite, which will make your stay even more pleasant.
+And you will taste the most delicious Rajasthani food here at the dinner buffet.
+Moreover, you can keep yourself engaged with activities like badminton, chess, carom board and watch TV when you want to relax.

-The perfect blend of natural wonders and modern comforts are there in the Dadhikar Fort, which is a great place to the stay in Alwar.
-This hotel is also a restoration of an ancient fort; the charm is which is still there.
-The compact dimensions of Dadhikar Fort let you roam around the place several times in a day, which also makes sure that you do not feel tired.
-You can also enjoy a walk to the village adjacent to the fort and interact with the local villagers.
+The perfect blend of natural wonders and modern comforts can be found in the Dadhikar Fort, which is a great place to the stay in Alwar.
+This hotel is also a restoration of an ancient fort, the charm of which is still there.
+The compact dimensions of the Dadhikar Fort let you roam around the place several times a day, which also makes sure you do not feel tired.
+You can enjoy a walk to the village adjacent to the fort and interact with the local villagers, too.